FREE SHIPPING on orders of $85 or more

 This web page shows only a small excerpt of our Fett research.
 Another 497 words(36 lines of text) covering the years 1653, 1822, 1547, 1622, 1666 and 1734 are included under the topic Early Fett History in all our PDF Extended History products.

 Another 75 words(5 lines of text) are included under the topic Early Fett Notables in all our PDF Extended History products.

 Austria was made a republic after the First World War.
 The Austro-Hungarian Empire was broken up by the Treaty of Versailles and many of its people found themselves in the new nation of Czechoslovakia.
 Many other Austrians and expatriate Austrians made their way to North America in the 20th century.
 Most landed in Philadelphia, later continuing on to the states of Ohio, Texas, Illinois, California, New York, and Maryland.
 Some Austrian settlers also went to western Canada and Ontario.
 Research into the origins of individual families in North America revealed records of the immigration of a number of people bearing the name Fett or a variant listed above:

-Fett Settlers in the United States in the 18th Century
+Fett Settlers in United States in the 18th Century

-Fett Settlers in the United States in the 19th Century
+Fett Settlers in United States in the 19th Century

 The Fett Family Crest was acquired from the Houseofnames.com archives.
 The Fett Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.